-The Town recognizes that there may be archaeological remains of pre-contact, Indigenous CommunitiesFirst Nation, and historic habitation, or areas containing archaeological potential within the Town.
+The Town recognizes that there may be archaeological remains of pre-contact, First Nation, and historic habitation, or areas containing archaeological potential within the Town.

-- Areas of archaeological potential shall be determined through the use of Provincial or County screening criteria, or criteria based on known archaeological records with the Town and developed by a licensed archaeologist, or other criteria or archaeological potential mapping as may be developed by the County or Town through an Aarchaelological Mmanagement Pplan developed by a licensed archaeologist. - 2.
+- Areas of archaeological potential shall be determined through the use of Provincial screening criteria, or criteria based on known archaeological records with the Town and developed by a licensed archaeologist. - 2.
 For a proposed development within an area of archaeological potential, an archaeological assessment, prepared by a licensed archaeologist, shall be required prior to final planning approval, or as a condition of final planning approval.
-Indigenous Communities First Nations shall be consulted on archaeological assessment reports prepared by licensed archaeologists and shall be in compliance with guidelines set out by the Province, as well as licensing requirements developed under the Ontario Heritage Act. - 3.
+First Nations shall be consulted on archaeological assessment reports prepared by licensed archaeologists and shall be in compliance with guidelines set out by the Province, as well as licensing requirements developed under the Ontario Heritage Act. - 3.
 Where archaeological resources are identified, the Town recognizes that there may be a need for archaeological preservation on site or rescue excavation of significant archaeological resources as a result of development proposals.
-The Town may consider archaeological preservation on site, in consultation with Indigenous CommunitiesFirst Nations and a licensed archaeologist, to ensure that the integrity of the resource is maintained.
+The Town may consider archaeological preservation on site, in consultation with First Nations and a licensed archaeologist, to ensure that the integrity of the resource is maintained.
 The Town may also maintain the integrity of archaeological resources by enacting a Zoning By-law, under Section 34(1) 3.3 of the Planning Act to prohibit incompatible land uses and/or the erection of buildings or structures on land that is a site of a significant archaeological resource. - 4.
-The Town, on the advice of the Province or County, may undertake the preparation of an Archaeological Management Plan for all or a portion of the Town.
+The Town, on the advice of the Province, may undertake the preparation of an Archaeological Management Plan for all or a portion of the Town.
 The Plan will identify and map known archaeological sites registered with the Provincial Archaeological Sites Database, as well as areas within the Town having archaeological potential.
-The Master Management Plan may also outline policies, programs and strategies to protect significant archaeological sites. - The Town shall ensure adequate archaeological assessment and consult Indigenous Communities First Nations and appropriate government agencies, including the Province, when an identified, marked or unmarked cemetery is impacted by development.
-The provisions of the Ontario Heritage Act and the Funeral, Burial and Cremation Services ActCemeteries Act shall apply.
+The Master Plan may also outline policies, programs and strategies to protect significant archaeological sites. - 5.
+The Town shall ensure adequate archaeological assessment and consult First Nations and appropriate government agencies, including the Province, when an identified, marked or unmarked cemetery is impacted by development.
+The provisions of the Ontario Heritage Act and the Cemeteries Act shall apply.